10-minute Emacs for Clojure

 If you’d like a longer and more leisurely Emacs tutorial, you might try the built-in one: “C-h t”.
 You can access all Emacs docs from within the editor (see “C-h ?”), or online, if you prefer.
 GNU also sells a dead-tree version (see the Emacs page for details).

 You might also search the web for interesting tutorials.
-I happen to have written one myself.
+I happen to have written one myself (oof, though I need to update it for Emacs 24!).

 Closing Note